How to Clean the Bathroom Exhaust Fan

 7. Allow Parts to Air Dry

 With all the parts clean, give them time to air dry.
+You’re one step away from a newly clean fan!

 Once all the parts are dry, it’s time to reassemble your exhaust fan.
 With all the fan blades and motor back in place, spin the fan blades with your hand to ensure they don’t hit anything.